NoMoreBadMondays/lobby/README.md

 #### 🏢 Multiple Sites
 Deploy Lobby across multiple campuses.
 If you have a tablet at reception with internet access, you can use Lobby—it's that simple!

+### Instalation
+Installing Lobby is a breeze, and true to No More Bad Mondays style, we've added a touch of magic to make the process even faster.
+With easy-to-follow step-by-step guides and a few automations to speed things up, you'll have support at every stage.

+Registration and feedback forms are just a click away from being available in your environment.
+After that, you only need to spend a few moments updating the background, logo, and color scheme to match your organisation's branding.

+The Microsoft List database includes multiple columns to ensure you have all the data you need.
+Creating this database could have been time-consuming, but we've included an automation that creates it for you with just one click, including the relevant columns and formatting.
+From there, a few simple manual steps will complete the setup.

+The application itself is a Microsoft Power App that can be easily imported into your environment.
+With our handy guides, you'll only have a few manual setup steps left before you're ready to go.
+And don't forget, you can customize Lobby to align with your company's branding too!